JeanneD4RK/ssh-port-forwarder-docker/README.md

 You are not allowed / not able to create NAT rules on your network and you wish to be able to reach some services hosted at home throught your public server.

+The client runs on your lan, for two reasons :
+- it's the client who will initiate the SSH connection and create the port forwarding on the server
+- if your IP changes, it will reconnect asap.
+Your server IP is by definition static.

 ## Usage

 ### Client